 - Vast collection of exhibits

-- Including planes, trains & automobiles
+- …including planes, trains & automobiles

-- Top for kids (obviously)
+- Top for families (obviously)

-- Special play areas for younger children
+- Special play areas for younger kids

 - What special exhibitions are on?

-- Book Technisches Museum tickets* online
+- Book Technisches Museum tickets*

 - See also: